T4shf33n/Undecimus/README.md

 UI by [@DennisBednarz](https://twitter.com/DennisBednarz) & [Samg_is_a_Ninja](https://reddit.com/u/Samg_is_a_Ninja)<br/>

 ## The most outstanding changes over the other jailbreaks
-* All exploits in same app
+* All exploits in the same app
 * Detailed  error messages
 * Faster patches
 * More stable patches
 * No extra battery drain
 * No random freezes
-* No random slow downs
+* No random slowdowns
 * No data is logged or shared
 * No malware
 * Proper jailbreak state detection